November 19, 2009

 *Please note, in case I haven't made it clear enough yet: my tour and detainee experiences related here came 1-2 years after the period of the Colvin allegations in the press this week (and long after the first Afghan prisoner stories began to appear in the papers) allegations on which I have nothing useful to relate.
 It was in many ways a very different war back in Colvin's time.

 **I'm proud to state that the ANA I worked with always treated their detainees with extreme civility.
-They had learned our lessons well (plus an Afghan's default mode is always hospitality): detainees in the army's charge were invariably treated honorably, transferred to the NDS as soon as possible (that quirky 72-hr rule applied to them, too) and any tiresome intelligence- or custody-related documentation on them was thereby avoided.
+They had learned our lessons well (plus an Afghan's default mode is always hospitality): detainees in the army's charge were invariably treated honorably, transferred to the NDS as soon as possible (that quirky 72-hr rule applied to them, too) and filling out any tiresome intelligence- or custody-related documentation on them was thereby avoided.

 Posted by BruceR at 09:36 PM